hadanin/Custom-Gutenberg-Block/README.md

 # Custom-Gutenberg-Block

+This is a WordPress Plugin to add a custom block showing a paragraph with a header - title &amp; description.

 Name in Block list is "My Custom Block".

-WordPress Custom Block showing a paragraph with a header - title &amp; description